stefanjuang/DotsAndBoxes/README.md

 - A: The game will prompt you to make a valid move instead.

 ### Understanding the Implementation
-To understand the logic behind the implementation of the game, refer to the detailed explanations and code snippets provided in the Jupyter Notebook: Overview_Understanding.ipynb.
+To understand the logic behind the implementation of the game, refer to the detailed explanations and code snippets provided in the Jupyter Notebook: ./Overview_Understanding.ipynb.

 ## Contributing